aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

                                        None)])
             return ast.copy_location(result, t)

-(`generic_visit` provides the default behavior mentioned above: it desugars any subexpressions first, recursively. `ast.copy_location` interpolates a source-line number for any new nodes introduced.)
+(`generic_visit` provides the default recursion mentioned above. `ast.copy_location` interpolates a source-line number for any new nodes introduced.)

-You might wonder if this is quite correct: what if the code being compiled redefines `AssertionError`?
-But `assert` itself at runtime calls whatever `AssertionError` is bound to.

 What was the point of this visitor?
 Without it, we'd need to define a `visit_Assert` in the code generator instead---OK, fine.
 This would